lpattersonn/student_profile/README.md

 ## About The Project

-Student profile is a single page web application that allows user to see student information such as name, avatar, company, skill and average, in addition to allowing users to add tags to specific profile.
+Student profile is a single page web application that allows user to see student information such as name, avatar, company, skill, average, in addition to allowing users to add tags to specific profile.

 ![app home page](https://github.com/lpattersonn/student_profile/blob/master/public/home.png?raw=true)